 About Rangzen Tibetan Place

-Established in 1999, the first Tibetan Restaurant in Cambridge MA tucked in between Harvard and MIT.
-Student's lovingly refer to Rangzen as "The Tibetan Place" and The Boston Globe has mentioned us as a "Hidden Gem".
-Over 22 years of business, mostly by word of mouth and repeat customers.
-The reason, for sure, is doing the right thing and "not compromising" on quality and freshness when it comes to preparing each meal.
-We focus on little things, like salt, oil, ginger, garlic and more.
-We use sea salt instead of table salt, 0% transfat oil and garlic with roots, organic ginger and sugar.
-(Even though it costs more) It may be small things, but when it comes to healthy choices it does make a huge difference.
-As we prepare each meal, it is important to have collective prayers and gratitude to all those who made it possible to help bring heavenly food onto our plate.
-Lastly, let's not waste our food knowing how many people around the world can not sleep becasue of hunger, knowing how each grain of rice is sown by hand by farmers around the world.
-Be mindful, be greatful.
+Established in 1999 (23 years ago) the first Tibetan Restaurant in Cambridge MA Tucked in between The Harvard and MIT, Student's lovingly refer to Rangzen as "The Tibetan Place" and according to The Boston Globe it is the "Hidden Gem" of Central Square.
+Over the years we have been consistent on quality and freshness.
+That is one of the reasons why we have repeated customers.
+Many of them visit us back even after twenty years and tell us how they use to come with their parents or girl friend or coworkers.
+We prepare each meal with care and prayers.
+Focusing on little things like salt, oil, ginger, garlic and more.
+We use Himalayan salt instead of table salt, 0 trans-fat canola oil and garlic with roots, organic ginger and sugar (even though it cost more) It is the right thing to do.
+It may be small things, but when it comes to our health, it does make a huge difference.
+As we prepare and serve each meal, it is important to have collective prayers and gratitude toward all those who made it possible to help bring good food onto our plate.
+And lastly as our Ama always remind us, try not to waste any foods, knowing how each grain of rice is sown by hand on muddy water by farmers around the world.
+It is always important to be mindful and grateful.

 24 Pearl Street, Cambridge, MA 02139